dkruchala/java_introduction/README.md

-# My approach of working with JAVA
+# My solutions for Hackerrank tasks